fesli3/apexkvm/README.md

  - Spectators count + Name List

 FEATURES :
- - New function to read localPlayer with OFFSET_LOCAL_ENTITY_HANDLE //[Miscellaneous].LocalEntityHandle (seem more easy for updates)
+ - New function to read localPlayer with OFFSET_LOCAL_ENTITY_HANDLE //[Miscellaneous].LocalEntityHandle (seem more easy for new updates)
  - Press F1 (To Activate GloW, ESP Seer Health/Shield and Aimbot based on default conf)
- - Dynamic FOV/AIM/SMOOTH [80m by default] Process Updated & Optimized - Settings added in overlay
+ - Dynamic FOV/AIM/SMOOTH [70m by default] Process Updated & Optimized - Settings added in overlay
  - AutoSuperGlide (nothing to do, it do for you :) )
  - AutoWallJump updated (Slide then jump on a wall, dont touch anything else and it'll auto-walljump)
  - 1V1 (F9)